Welcome to the Modern Foreign Languages Department

 Students will be given a new vocabulary booklet each year and are expected to look after the booklets and bring them to lessons for their whole time at NFS.
 The key to success is repetition; practising vocabulary and verbs from these booklets little and often several times a week, with the aim of being able to know all of the words and verbs from memory.

 We take pride in our work and our student's books in Spanish are exemplary.
-Students are encouraged to present their well and respond to teacher feedback in order to improve the accuracy of their work and make sustained progress.
+Students are encouraged to present their work well and respond to teacher feedback in order to improve the accuracy of their work and make rapid, sustained progress.